-In part one of our interview with Matthew van Nierkirk of DataBroker DAO he discussed how the awareness of the value of data in financial markets could be applied to IoT sensor data.
+In part one of our interview with Matthew van Nierkirk of DataBroker DAO, he discussed how the awareness of the value of data in financial markets could be applied to IoT sensor data.
 In part two, we look at a number of different use cases where different types of industrial businesses are exploring new ways to monetize existing data.
 The applicability of data marketplaces extends across many industries including supply chain, trucking, agriculture and smart building.
-In the future data could become a key component for many business models.
+In the future, this data could become a key component for many business models.
 He also explains how the use of blockchain enables structured incentives to encourage more participants in the market.

 Matthew van Nierkirk